 - Alison: Lead UX Designer

 - Serena: User Researcher

 - Catherine: UX Intern

 User research has been integral to this project.
-I’ve worked closely with our User Research team to ensure that I understand and meet teachers’ needs around collaboration.
+I worked closely with our User Research team to ensure that I understood and met teachers’ needs around collaboration.